antonfirsov/docs/2023/11-Nov/building-resilient-cloud-services-with-dotnet-8/building-resilient-cloud-services-with-dotnet-8.md

         .AddStandardResilienceHandler();
 ```

-> [!NOTE]
 > Invoking `AddStandardResilienceHandler` returns an `IHttpStandardResiliencePipelineBuilder` instance which exposes additional extensions for configuring the standard pipeline.

-The example above employs default options where for both retries and circuit breaker strategies, the following outcomes are handled:
+The previous example uses default options where for both retries and circuit breaker strategies, the following outcomes are handled:

 - Any status code *500* or above.
 - *429* (Too Many Requests).